franciscozorrilla/unseenbio_metaGEM/README.md

 ```
 ![Screenshot 2020-12-28 at 14 55 37](https://user-images.githubusercontent.com/35606471/103222817-cb151300-491c-11eb-94bc-1f616d90f21d.png)

+The above barplot shows that sample wgs_S2772Nr1 has ~4 billions base pairs, while sample wgs_S2772Nr3 has ~8 billion.
+Both samples have good quality scores, with approximately 98% of all reads/basepairs being retained after quality fitlering.

 ### 2. Assembly of short reads with [megahit](https://github.com/voutcn/megahit)

 Submit one assembly job per sample, with 24 cores and 120 GB RAM each, with a maximum runtime of 24 hours: